teemoo7/bobby/README.md

 ### Game

-* AI with multiple strength level, from random-stupid to 3-depths computation
+* AI with multiple strength level, from random-stupid to 3-depths computation, using a minimax algorithm
 * All moves implemented (except _en-passant_)
 * Knowledge of 15+ famous openings
 * Ability to limit computation time to _n_ seconds